cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

     :width: 600

-To examine the :class:`~music21.meter.TimeSignature` object active for this part, we can look for it in a few ways.
-The most course method is to simply search for the class within the flattened Stream representation.
-Remember that a Part is generally built of Measures, both Stream containers.
-To get all elements in the Stream we can use the :attr:`~music21.stream.Stream.flat` property, and then search for a class with the :meth:`~music21.stream.Stream.getElementsByClass` method.
-This returns a new Stream containing all found classes; the first element in this Stream is the TimeSignature.
+To examine the :class:`~music21.meter.TimeSignature` object active for this part, there are a few approaches.
+One method is to simply search for the class within all objects in the Part, or the flattened Part Stream representation.
+Remember that a Part is generally built of Measures, or Stream-embedded containers.
+To get all the elements in the Stream we can use the :attr:`~music21.stream.Stream.flat` property, and then search for a class with the :meth:`~music21.stream.Stream.getElementsByClass` method.
+This returns a new Stream containing all found classes.
+The first element in this Stream is the TimeSignature.

 >>> sPart.flat.getElementsByClass(meter.TimeSignature)[0]
 <music21.meter.TimeSignature 3/4>